Spinal Cord Injury Rehabilitation

 The benefits of rehabilitation do not stop after a patient has successfully demonstrated improved function and has returned home.
 People with SCI are likely to have some form of long-term disability and unique healthcare needs through the remainder of their lives.
 All resources and services of Magee Rehabilitation are available through the Lifetime Follow-Up System of Care.

 Magee's Lifetime Follow-Up System of Care provides patients and families with continued access to a rehabilitation physician and a team of expert rehabilitation professionals.
 This team provides a variety of services to help patients maintain or regain their level of physical function and good health.
 Case management is offered to coordinate each patient's lifetime SCI care needs.
 Magee treats patients who are at least 14 years old, and has a specialized adolescent coordinator that works with young people.
 Within the last year, Magee has treated 10 spinal cord inpatients and 4 outpatients under the age of 18.

-Read more about the Model Systems Spinal Cord Program in the CORDSpring 2011 Part 1
+Read more about the Model Systems Spinal Cord Program in the CORD

 UNIQUE STATE-OF-THE-ART PROGRAMMING:

 Magee is proud to partner with the Christopher and Dana Reeve Foundation and the Centers for Disease Control and Prevention (CDC) to offer the NeuroRecovery Network (NRN).
 The NRN is part of our Locomotor Training Program, which is one form of activity-based therapy now offered at Magee.

 Not only is rehabilitation therapy vital for maintaining the general health of spinal cord injured individuals, but now evidence is accumulating that shows how vigorous repetitive exercise can exploit neural plasticity both above and below the injury site, leading to an improvement in walking and standing capacity.